 14D.
-Frequency and Timeline
+Frequency And Timeline

 The following procedures apply to faculty evaluation during the first four (4) Academic Years of Contract Faculty employment.
 The first contract is for one (1) Academic Year, the second contract is for one (1) Academic Year, and the last contract (third and fourth Academic Years) is for two (2) Academic Years.
-This frequency and timeline conform
+This frequency and timeline conform to AB 1725 guidelines.

-14D.1 Spring Semester Hires-Faculty Members First Hired on Contract in The Spring Semester
+14D.1 Spring Semester Hires-Faculty Members First Hired On Contract In The Spring Semester

 Contract Faculty first hired in the Spring Semester begin thereview process that Spring Semester and continue through the next Academic Year on a first Academic Year Contract (Education Code 87605).
-At least one (1) class or activity observation and student survey process shall occur in the first Spring Semester.
+At least one (1) class or activity observation and student evaluation survey process shall occur in the first Spring Semester.

 14E.
-Committees and Procedures
+Committees And Procedures